minetest/minetest/doc/lua_api.md

 The modifiers are applied directly in sRGB colorspace, i.e. without gamma-correction.

+### Notes

+ * `TEXMOD_UPSCALE`: The texture with the lower resolution will be automatically upscaled to the higher resolution texture.

 ### Texture overlaying

 Textures can be overlaid by putting a `^` between them.